jenni-niels/CREU/_posts/2017-9-17-Literature-Review-and-Planning.md

 ## Second Week

-This week we discussed the timeline/projectory of the project, especially in reguards to data collection.
+This week we discussed the time-line/projectory of the project, especially in regards to data collection.
 Now that the details have be established I will begin to help in data collection starting next week.

 In addition I continued to explore the existing code and my literature review.
-Sumarries for a few of the papers are shown below.
+Summaries for a few of the papers are shown below.

 * T.Drugman, Y. Stylianou, "Voiced Activity Detection: Merging Source and Filter-based Information", IEEE Signal Processing Letters, 2014.
     * They propose source-related filters and merge them with filter-based features to produce VAD results.
 They found that their proposed method worked better than previous ones, with an average F1 score of 93%.
 They attribute this to the fact that filter based feature (especially ones based on power spectral density) tend to not deal well with “sporadic impulsive noise”.